Fifty Years of Physiologic Monitors

 The middle of the decade saw the introduction of microprocessors and thus the beginning of modern monitoring systems.
 Spacelabs claims to have launched the first (bedside) monitoring system which incorporated microprocessor technology in 1974.
 Among other things, microprocessors enabled further exploitation of the CRT as a means to display information.
 By 1978 some vendors such as Hewlett Packard and Philips began integrating the heart rate information on the CRT display as a numeric value (in models HP78341A and HP78342A and Philips model CM-120).
 In summary, heart rate presentation evolved over the course of the decade from a bar-graph display to a numeric LED display located next to the CRT on the front panel and then to a numeric integrated with the CRTs’ display.

 The 1980’s witnessed further significant evolution in patient monitors.
-Arrhythmia analysis became available at the bedside.
+Arrhythmia analysis became available at the bedside instead of centrally.
 Monitors began using color displays, monitoring networks became more sophisticated and monitors became computerized.
 Since the display size increased in the 1980's, the number of waveforms that could be displayed on a monitor increased over the course of the decade from approximately two waveforms to six waveforms.

 The beginning of the decade witnessed some new developments in monitors themselves.
 For example, Siemens introduced the Sirecust Series 400 in 1980.
 This unit had three notable enhancements: bed-to-bed or “interbed” viewing, parameter modules, and membrane-switch design.
 The Abbott Lifecare 5000 monitor of 1981 had bed-to-bed viewing as did the E for M Honeywell CM140 of 1981.
 Bed-to-bed viewing has become a standard feature of modern monitors.
 It allows the clinician to review another patients’ waveforms and data from a different bedside monitor connected to the monitoring network.
 This was touted to further improve nursing efficiency by taking away the need to keep returning to the central station to view other patients.
 Also, patient data could be entered at the bedside rather than at the central.
 The membrane switch design has become standard with modern monitors and provided a sealed front panel area.
 This is more hygienic and resistant to fluid ingress.